Home > Eclipses Drapeau LangueFrançais

 Lunar Eclipses

 The lunar eclipses, total or not, are far less outstanding than total eclipses of the Sun.
-But the eclipses of the Moon frequency is much higher: they occur several times a year and are visible in large areas of the Earth, making their observation much easier.
+However the eclipses of the Moon are visible from large areas of the Earth, roughly one hemisphere, making their observation much easier for the general public.

 Total eclipse on Sunday, November 9, 2003 in Botswana